networkx/networkx/doc/source/reference/api_1.9.rst

 * Functions :samp:`algebraic_connectivity`, :samp:`fiedler_vector` and
-  :samp:`spectral_ordering` are added in the linear algebra package (:samp:`networkx.linalg`) for computing the algebraic connectivity, Fiedler vectors and spectral orderings of directed graphs.
+  :samp:`spectral_ordering` are added in the linear algebra package (:samp:`networkx.linalg`) for computing the algebraic connectivity, Fiedler vectors and spectral orderings of undirected graphs.

 * A link prediction package (:samp:`networkx.algorithms.link_prediction`) is added to provide link prediction-related functionalities.